woman holding phone with positive customer service image

 Give them a gift

-Depending on the type of business you operate, strategic gifting can encourage customers to buy a greater amount more often and refer you to other people.
+Depending on the type of business you operate, strategic gifting can encourage customers to buy a greater amount more often and refer other customers to you.

 Leverage technology

 Technology has changed many business operations in recent years, and customer service is no exception.
-Davina Farahi, founder of Shaya, recommends leveraging instant messaging and chat technology to better serve your customers.
+Davina Farahi, Founder of Shaya, recommended leveraging instant messaging and chat technology to better serve your customers.

 "By keeping your customers at the forefront of your mind, it will reflect in your ability to grow and maintain a customer base," she added.
 "Continuously put yourself in their shoes.
 Would you be satisfied with the current structure and/or customer service?
 If not, you know something has to change."